johann-petrak/python-tiny-http-server/README.md

-  --key KEY, -k KEY     Key file, needed if --cert is specified --enable-upload       If specified, allows file uploads --enable-override     If specified and --enable-upload, allows to override existing files --debug               If specified output some debugging information
+  --key KEY, -k KEY     Key file, needed if --cert is specified --enable-upload       If specified, allows file uploads --enable-override     If specified and --enable-upload, allows to override existing files --no-force-auth       If specified, do not force authentication after server
+                        restart.
+  --debug               If specified output some debugging information
 ```

+Details:

+* `--no-force-auth`: the default behaviour when using basic auth is that
+    after restarting the server, authentication is always enforced before the
+    first response.
+If this parameter is specified, the server will accept
+    a connection if the browser provides the basich auth credentials from the
+    previous server session.

 Notes: